 Mr Speaker, Sir, again I brought a book with me.
-It is a political biography of late Sir Abdool Razack Mohamed and it will be interesting to note what is said on page 209 on our National Flag.
+It is a political biography of the late Sir Abdool Razack Mohamed, and it will be interesting to note what is said on page 209 about our national flag.
 Our National Flag, Mr Speaker, Sir, the population should know it is not something that just fell like that.
-In that book, it is said that it was Abdool Razack Mohamed of CAM who in Cabinet came with the brilliant idea to have a quadricolore as our National Flag.
+In that book, it is said that it was Abdool Razack Mohamed of CAM who, in Cabinet, came up with the brilliant idea to have a quadricolore as our national flag.
 The population must understand, Mr Speaker, Sir, why quadricolore.
 Why not a tricolore?
 Why not five colours?
-I invite those people to read these books and they will get the answers.
+I invite those people to read these books, and they will get the answers.

-And you know, Mr Speaker, Sir, when we were going to celebrate our independence, when we were going to raise our National Flag for the first time on the 12 March 1968, it is interesting to know that by January the National Flag was still not finalised.
-It had not reached a consensus between the parliamentarians of that time and in his book, Sir Satcam Boolell untold stories wrote that the preparation for the independence celebrations were late.
-We were already towards end of January; it was a timely discovery as we were all groping in our choice of the flag.
+And you know, Mr Speaker, Sir, when we were going to celebrate our independence, when we were going to raise our national flag for the first time on the 12 March 1968, it is interesting to know that by January the national flag was still not finalised.
+It had not reached a consensus between the parliamentarians of that time, and in his book, Sir Satcam Boolell Untold Stories wrote that the preparation for the independence celebrations was late.
+We were already towards the end of January; it was a timely discovery as we were all groping in our choice of the flag.

-Mr Speaker, Sir, at that time we must remember that just after the general elections of 1967, the country was torn into two.
-There were tensions, there was tragic incident of Trois Boutiques and it was a time that all Mauritians had to come together to find a consensus and it is in that way that our National Flag came with the four colours, the quadricolore, Mr Speaker, Sir.
+Mr Speaker, Sir, at that time we must remember that just after the general elections of 1967, the country was torn in two.
+There were tensions; there was the tragic incident of Trois Boutiques, and it was a time that all Mauritians had to come together to find a consensus, and it is in that way that our national flag came with the four colours, the quadricolore, Mr Speaker, Sir.
 So, it is something that we must cherish.
 It is something very special and very unique for a country.

-In conclusion, the importance of having laws governing the use of our National Flag, Arms, and Anthem cannot be overstated, Mr Speaker, Sir.
+In conclusion, the importance of having laws governing the use of our national flag, arms, and anthem cannot be overstated, Mr Speaker, Sir.
 These symbols are pillars of our national identity, sources of unity, and representations of our values.
 By ensuring they are treated with the respect and dignity they deserve, we not only uphold our heritage but also reinforce a collective pride and responsibility among all citizens.
 Let us commit ourselves to protecting and honouring these symbols through thoughtful legislation and community engagement.
 Together, we can foster a deeper appreciation for what our national symbols represent and ensure that they continue to inspire future generations.

-With these words Mr Speaker, Sir, I thank you for your attention and let us all strive to honour our national identity in every aspect of our lives.
+With these words, Mr Speaker, Sir, I thank you for your attention, and let us all strive to honour our national identity in every aspect of our lives.
 Long live Mauritius!